 Its unique trim and luxurious interiors also helped to set it apart from many other General Motors vehicles—something which any proud owner would show off about at the time.
 Production ceased in 1980, paving the way for new designs to take on the market.
 But show any self-respecting car fanatic the Oldsmobile Starfire Convertible, and they’ll still be as impressed as people were in the ’60s.

 British Motor Corporation Mini 1959

 There’s no classic car quite like the classic Mini.
-Modernised time and time again with new colours and features, this is the classic car you’re most likely to still see in action in the 21st century.
+Modernized time and time again with new colors and features, this is the classic car you’re most likely to still see in action in the 21st century.
 Shortly after its initial release, the Mini quickly became one of the most popular classic cars of all time.

 Originally, it was known by the name “Austin Seven and Morris Mini-Minor.”
 Luckily the far more palatable name “Mini” caught on after its two creators merged.
 And, while new Minis fight for speed and attention, the original Mini was considered too fast, with an engine that was reduced to 850cc, taking 26.5 seconds to reach 60mph.